lilynoel/T3A2-A/README.md

 - -->

 #### Target audience
-- This application is geared towards consumers looking to place an online order of artisan dog treats which they can then pickup at the store's physical location.
+- This application is geared towards consumers looking to place an online order of artisan dog treats.
+The key demographic for this product is anticipated to be primarily the dog's human.

 <!-- #### Tech Stack -->